jonathangjertsen/jchord/README.rst

 * has object representations for notes, chords, and progressions (in the Western 12-tone system)
 * knows about naming conventions for chords, and can convert back and forth between objects and names
-* can be used as a converter between strings, text files, XLSX files, and MIDI files.
+* can be used as a converter between strings, text files, XLSX files, PDFs and MIDI files.

 Get it
 ======